unibo-spe/spe-slides/content/11-mdd/_index.md

 ## About validation rules (pt.
 2)

 Remarks:
-* the name of the validation method is meaning-less
+* the name of the validation method is meaningless
 * only the __type__ of the parameter matters
 * plus the presence of the `@Check` annotation
 * the `@CheckType` annotation is optional, and defaults to `CheckType.NORMAL`